• Skip to primary navigation

 • Cut tomatoes the same width as the eggplant and set them aside.

-• Set the temperature for 375 degrees for 10 minutes; check at 7 minutes (as time varies based on the side of eggplant slices)
+• Set the temperature to 375 degrees for 10 minutes; check at 7 minutes (as time varies based on the side of eggplant slices).

-• Remove cooked pieces from the air fryer and cook remaining
+• Remove cooked pieces from the air fryer and cook the remaining eggplant in batches.

 • Keep eggplant pieces warm while cooking other eggplant pieces by placing the cooked eggplant on a baking sheet and keep in a 300-degree oven until ready to use.